cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/options.md

 ```

 Options array is passed and processed by each hook used in the spec file that
 supports options.
-At the moment it's availabe for kprobe and uprobe hooks.
+At the moment it's available for kprobe and uprobe hooks.

 - [`Kprobe Options`](#kprobe-options): options for kprobe hooks.
 - [`Uprobe Options`](#uprobe-options): options for uprobe hooks.